New Energy

 Potential customer emissions (Woodside Scope 3) avoidance from Phase 1 Beaumont New Ammonia.
 [6][7]

 Today, our portfolio includes a diverse range of oil and gas assets.
-We’re also developing a portfolio of new energy products and lower carbon services.2
+We’re also developing a portfolio of new energy products and lower-carbon services.2

 [1] Woodside uses this term to describe the characteristic of having lower levels of associated potential GHG emissions when compared to historical and/or current conventions or analogues, for example relating to an otherwise similar resource, process, production facility, product or service, or activity.